The 5 (7) Senses

 Normally this comes with other stimuli from all of our other senses but it exists in our Olfactory cortex as a standalone identifier.

-So hopefully in the above section you noticed that we only spoke of 5 simple tastes - there was no mention of the flavours found in food or wine.
+So hopefully in the above section, you noticed that we only spoke of 5 simple tastes - there was no mention of the flavours found in food or wine.

-Have you ever tried to eat something when you have a cold, by removing the sense of smell from the equation you can't actually taste anything, the same (almost) applies if you hold your nose when eating or drinking.
+Have you ever tried to eat something when you have a cold, by removing the sense of smell from the equation you can't really taste anything, the same (almost) applies if you hold your nose when eating or drinking.